 Crash pads are a wonderful sensory tool!
 Offering children the opportunity to experience proprioceptive input with squishes, jumping and crashing, as well as tactile and vestibular input through rolling, crash pads are one of our favorite pieces of equipment.

 Often used in sensory integration treatment and recommended for home use, crash pads are available for purchase through various therapeutic websites, but we love making our own.
-Whether your child is experiencing sensory processing difficulties due to diagnoses such as Down syndrome, autism, or cerebral palsy, or your just looking for a way to provide sensorimotor fun, here’s DIY instructions on how to make a sensory crash pad.
+Whether your child is experiencing sensory processing difficulties due to diagnoses such as Down syndrome, autism, or cerebral palsy, or you’re just looking for a way to provide sensorimotor fun, here’s DIY instructions on how to make a sensory crash pad.
 Time for some crash pad sensory fun!